jeongyunnim/Transcendence/README.md

 # Transcendence
-메모 This project is about doing something you've never one before.
+This project is about doing something you've never one before.
 Remind yourself the beginning of your journey in computer science.
 Look at you now.
 Time to shine!

 # Essential Points
 This project is a complex undertaking, requiring decision-making within the specified constraints.
 You have some flexibility in implementing certain modules, and it is left to you discretion **within the scope of the subject**.
 All your choices must be justifiable.